-- 1. Define the term Co-ordination. - 2.
-Correct the following statements, in case found wrong. - (a) Co-ordination leads to diversity in action. - (b) The importance of co-ordination is greater in small organisations. - (c) As work is divided and sub-divided, the necessity of co-ordination is increased. - (d) Co-ordination is the function of lower level managers only. - (e) In the absence of co-ordination, organisational goals may be neglected by managers.
+1. Define the term Co-ordination.
+2. Correct the following statement if found wrong. (a) Co-ordination leads to diversity in action. (b) The importance of co-ordination is greater in small organisations. (c) As work is divided and sub-divided, the necessity of co-ordination is increased. (d) Co-ordination is the function of lower level managers. (e) In the absence of co-ordination, organisational goals may be neglected by managers